EugeneHsiung/flask_6_api_management/README.md

 9. In the terminal, cd into the `LocalFunctionProj` then type `func start`.
 10. Type `az functionapp create --resource-group <resource group name> --consumption-plan-location eastus --runtime python --runtime-version 3.9 --functions-version 4 --name <app name> --os-type linux --storage-account <storage account name>`.
 Replace with your resource group name, a chosen app name, and the storage account name created in Azure.
 This will create the API connection.
 11. Type: `func azure functionapp publish <app name>` and replace the app name with the chosen app name from the prior step.
+12. Images of the API and flassger can be seen in the screenshots [folder](https://github.com/EugeneHsiung/flask_6_api_management/tree/main/Screenshots)